What’s inside:

 They do not indicate whether all services, supplies, and procedures that should have been billed were ever captured.
 If a charge never entered the system, it cannot generate a denial, trigger an exception, or appear in reconciliation reports.

 As a result, dashboards may look healthy even as revenue leakage continues upstream.
 Reconciliation often occurs retrospectively, during audits or periodic reviews, when filing deadlines have passed, or recovery efforts outweigh potential returns.
+Charge capture medical billing

-At this stage, the absence of visible errors creates false confidence in incomplete data
+At this stage, the absence of visible errors creates false confidence in incomplete data.

 Phase 4: When Underbilling Becomes Normalized